Fronting (sound change)

-In phonology, fronting is a sound change in which a vowel or consonant becomes fronted, advanced or pronounced farther to the front of the vocal tract than some reference point.
-The opposite situation, in which a sound becomes pronounced farther to the back of the vocal tract, is called backing or retraction.
+In phonology, fronting is a sound change in which a vowel or consonant becomes fronted, advanced or pronounced further to the front of the vocal tract than some reference point.
+The opposite situation, in which a sound becomes pronounced further to the back of the vocal tract, is called backing or retraction.
 Fronting may be triggered by a nearby sound, in which case it is a form of assimilation, or may occur on its own.

 Examples

 Assimilation

 In i-mutation and Germanic umlaut, a back vowel is fronted under the influence of /i/ or /j/ in a following syllable.
 This is assimilation.

 Vowel shifts

 In the Attic and Ionic dialects of Ancient Greek, Proto-Greek close back /u uː/ were fronted to /y yː/.
 This change occurred in all cases and was not triggered by a nearby front consonant or vowel.
+Similarly in French and Occitan, this sound change also occurred.

 In Old English and Old Frisian, the back vowels /ɑ ɑː/ were fronted to /æ æː/ in certain cases.
-For more information, see First a-fronting and Second a-fronting.
+For more information, see first a-fronting and second a-fronting.

-In many dialects of English, the vowel /uː/ is fronted to [u̟ː] or [ʉː], a sound change that is sometimes called goose-fronting.
+In many dialects of English, the vowel /uː/ is fronted to [u̟ː] or [ʉː], a sound change that is sometimes called -fronting.
 The same sound change occurred in many dialects of Norwegian and Standard Swedish but not in Danish.

 Fronting can also take place as part of a chain shift.
 For example, in the Northern Cities Shift, the raising of /æ/ left room in the low-front area of the vowel space for [ɑ] to expand.
 Thus, words like cot and father are often pronounced with a low-front vowel [æ].